alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 However, after the protocol, Alice and Bob will analyze the messages received to try to extract information about the other person's input.

-Assuming neither party lies sounds naive, but in some settings it's good enough.
+Assuming neither party lies is naive and doesn't give a lot of security in real life.
+However, it's still hard to create secure protocols assuming no lying.
-From a historical perspective, Yao's garbled circuits were the first protocol that showed secure computation was even possible.
 Often, semi-honest protocols form a stepping stone towards the malicious case, where we allow lying.
-Explaining protocols for malicious adversaries is above the scope of this post.
+Explaining protocols for malicious adversaries is outside the scope of this post.

 Informal Definitions